Apptainer (formerly Singularity)

 $ module load apptainer

-This provides access to the apptainer executable wich can be used to run containers.
+This provides access to the apptainer executable, which can be used to download, build and run containers.

 For SCC you should use a compute node.
 For example by starting an interactive job: